algorand-devrel/bootcamp/intermediate-en/README.md

 https://gitpod.io/#https://github.com/algorand-devrel/bootcamp

 ## Video Recordings
+Will be posted after each of the four sessions

 - Episode #1 [State Storage](https://youtu.be/FDAi6kHg-Zs)
 - Episode #2 [User-Defined Data Types]
 - Episode #3 [Algorand Standards (ARC) for NFT, ABI and More]
 - Episode #4 [Contract Composability]